Joining one of these Associations makes you instantly eligible to join NASA Federal Credit Union.

 The MCRRC is one of the largest, most active running clubs in the nation.
 It offers programs and opportunities for all types of runners, from newcomers to experienced.
 The fee to join is $35.

 WIA is dedicated to expanding women's opportunities for leadership and increasing their visibility in the aerospace community.
-Our membership of women and men shares an interest in a broad spectrum of aerospace issues, including human space
+Our membership of women and men shares an interest in a broad spectrum of aerospace issues, including human space flight, aviation,

-on specific topics of interest to our members.
+of interest to our members.